skycoin/viscript/notes/im_bits.md

-[re: Benn's command-prompt-scrolling related questions] You can generally put character for carriage return on end of line and go to next line
+[re: CorpusC's command-prompt-scrolling related questions] You can generally put character for carriage return on end of line and go to next line